Dominikwigh/python-math/README.md

 ### Bug Testing
 #### Knwon bugs ####
-* At first i hade a few "line to long", wich i solved thorugh shortening code.
+* At first i hade a few "line to long", which i solved thorugh shortening code.
+* I had a bug when answering a question, the function that i had created to validate the data wouldnt work.
+Beacause i hadnt declared the function in each game mode.
+Instead of "Choice = input ()" i changed it to  "choice = validate_data()".
 ### Unresolved bugs
-No unresolved bugs where detected.
+No unresolved bugs.

 ## Deployment ##